 Liberal Arts Education

-The objective of Liberal Arts Education is to foster student s’ humanity multilaterally and to develop their personality fully through education in a wide range of areas.
-Recently, however, many people have expected Liberal Arts Education to deal with far more than traditional issues.
-The new scope of Liberal Arts Education includes basic education in each professional field, up-to-date problem solving methods and skills, and so on.
+The objective of Liberal Arts Education is to foster students’ humanity multilaterally and to develop their personality fully through education in a wide range of areas.
+Recently, however, Liberal Arts Education is expected to deal with far more than traditional issues.
+The modern scope of Liberal Arts Education includes basic education in professional fields and up-to-date problem solving skills.

-Oita University also provides shuttle bus services between Hasama (Faculty of Medicine) and Dannoharu campuses, which are far apart from each other.
-Some classes are also provided via a multimedia remote lecturing support system for the convenience of students.
+Oita University also provides shuttle bus services between the Hasama (Faculty of Medicine) and Dannoharu campuses, which are far apart.
+Some classes are also provided using a multimedia remote lecturing system for the convenience.

-The Oita University Liberal Arts Education program implements a “whole staff mobilization” system.
-The General Education Organization manages its executive processes and continuous improvement of the education we provide to enhance the achievement of students.
+The Oita University Liberal Arts Education program values a “whole staff mobilization” system.
+The General Education Organization manages its executive processes and continuously improve the education we provide to enhance student achievement of students.

-Based on the “Charter of Oita University”, we intend to strengthen our research system and reform educational programs in the areas of Human Educational Science, Welfare Science, and Life Science.
-Our ultimate goal is to create an effective educational curriculum, which is based on a sole and firm educational philosophy commonly underlying liberal arts, undergraduate and graduate education programs.
+Based on Oita University’s charter, we intend to strengthen our research system and reform educational programs in the areas of Human Educational Science, Welfare Science, and Life Science.
+Our ultimate goal is to create an effective educational curriculum, based on a sound educational philosophy commonly underlying liberal arts, undergraduate and graduate education programs.